emilygarrui/FinalProject/README.md

 ## Acknowledgments

 - **Alberto DLR**: Thank you for your support and contributions.
-- **My classmates**: I appreciate the collaboration and great learning environment.
+- **Masu and Jerom**: I appreciate the collaboration and great learning environment.
 - **The Internet**: For being an endless source of resources, knowledge, and tools that made this project possible.